CHIHCHIEH-LAI/HLS/block_matrix_multiplication/README.md

 ---
   Comparing to the original design from "pp4fpgas", my optimized design's total interval is reduced from 197 to 62 without any additional hardware cost.

   For more results and analysis, please check the slides and the report.

-Question
----
-If you have any question, please don't hesitate to ask me.